Although the town only dates back to the 1760s, the area around Gatehouse of Fleet has been inhabited since pre-history.

 Cardoness Castle, the 15th century tower of the McCullochs, keeps watch over the Fleet estuary, while the roofless old kirk at Anwoth yields fascinating insights into Scotland's turbulent religious past.

-In 1795 gatehouse had four cotton mills, a brass foundry, brewery, brickworks, soap factory, tanneries - and double its present day population.
+In 1795 gatehouse had cotton mills, a brass foundry, brewery, brickworks, soap factory, tanneries - and double its present day population.